It’s Not OK!

 I do realise I’m in the ‘minority’… even though I’m actually in the majority in North Carolina – the others don’t have enough moxie to speak out – but I’m sick and tired of 3.8 percent of the population of a country supposedly deciding for me how I can and cannot live my life.
 I’ve never imposed my views on one of that 3.8 percent, and I doubt I ever will; I choose to pray for them instead.

 If my children were still young right now I’d be driving them nuts every day.
 They wouldn’t be going anywhere without me.
 I fear for my unborn grandchildren, who may be unable to take a bathroom break without meeting up with some confused soul who can’t decide what they want to be when they grow up.
 I happen to agree with a friend of mine – check yer plumbing!
 Seriously.
 It’s not hard to figure out.

 I also think it’s pathetic for grown folk to throw a temper tantrum and boycott my whole state just because some brave God-fearing individuals in the so-called Bible Belt who happen to hold different moral values are finally speaking out.
 If that’s not abuse of fame and fortune, not to mention manipulation of emotion and politics, I don’t know what is.

 “North Carolina isn’t the only state that’s been caught up in these discrimination debates.
 Since January, almost 200 anti-LGBT bills have been introduced in states, which many people see as reactions to last June’s Supreme Court marriage-equality ruling.
 Recently, Georgia Gov. Nathan Deal vetoed a religious freedom bill, saying, “I do not think we have to discriminate against anyone to protect the faith-based community in Georgia.”

 There’s a whole lot of truth to that statement.
-Actually, I never have.
+Actually, I don’t think I ever have.
 Discriminated against someone.
 For any reason.
 But it also goes vice-versa.
 Or, to quote my grandmother, what’s good for the goose is good for the gander.
 They don’t need to discriminate against me either.